ibexa/documentation-developer/docs/guide/user_management/customer_groups.md

 # Customer groups

-You can assign users to different custom groups to enable custom pricing.
+You can assign users to different custom groups to enable [custom pricing](../pricing/price_engine.md).
-This allows you to give specific prices or price discounts (global, per product or product variant) to specific groups of users.
+This enables you to give specific prices or price discounts (global or per product) to specific groups of users.

 For example, you can offer a 10% discount for all products in the catalog to users who belong to the Resellers customer group.